garybuckle/garybuckleblog/_posts/coding.md

 It's worth pointing out though that there are rewards and whilst you might find it demanding at first, you can write some pretty nifty stuff even after a short while.

 You would be very impressed with what you can create.
+Remember yourself as a kid, building your bits of lego or completing a puzzle , a jigsaw.
+That feeling of completion, of control, the satisfaction of you... doing something creative.
+That's the buzz here when you're literally messing around with software.

-### What is there to gain?
+### What is meant by Coding?

-1. You can create your own web pages and make them look and behave exactly how you want.
+1. I am going to concentrate here on Web Development.
+You can create your own web pages and make them look and behave exactly how you want using something HTML and CSS.
+It's a nice place to start.
-2. You can even host your own local web server and serve out your pages from there.
+2. You can even host your own local web server and serve out your pages from there, just likre they do on the real internet.
-3. You will understand more about what is happening when you are browsing other people's websites
+3. You will understand more about what is happening when you are browsing other people's websites because you will haver built your own.
-4. When you learn to code you learn a lot about structure and process
+4. When you learn to code you learn a lot about structure and process, about what it means to set up a layout or design a page.
+Orchestrate the way the page behaves and interacts with the user.
-5. You might get a career out of it
+5. You might get a career out of it.
-6. It's fun!...it actually is!
+6. It's fun!...it really is!

 ## Where do I start?

 > At the beginning, always start at the beginning.
+You might be tempted to kick off with Android or iOS programming and if you do that's fine.
+Personally I think it's good to start by walking before you run, if not you will at some point realise that you missed the essentials of walking.
+You will have to recap it again at some stage.

 There are many blogs, articles and posts that will help you in your journey to become a programmer.
 I am just highlighting my experiences, I will list them out later in the article but if I missed one or two out and you discover a few interesting ones then [let me know](mailto:"buckle,g@mac.com")